strapi/strapi/docs/docs/docs/01-core/strapi/commands/00-overview.md

 ```

 The shared logger means that any command can accept `--debug` and `--silent` flags to control the output of the CLI.
 Due to incorperating `ora` into the logger, we can also provide a spinner for long running tasks but more importantly, easily silence them when `--silent` is passed.

-### `strapi`

-This is an _unloaded_ strapi instance.
-This means you can perform many tasks such as adding middlewares to the server or getting the directories that are programmed.
-Alternatively, you can run `strapi.load()` to get a fully loaded strapi instance.

 ### `tsconfig`